arborelliott/ForestRes/README.md

 > 5. Change tree locations layer style to "categorized" and classify based on the "Overall vulnerability" column calues.
 > 6. Sort the categories from High to Low.
 > 7. Disable "all other values" value set.
-> 7. Select "spectral" color ramp, Making high values be "hot" colors, and low values be cooler colors.
+> 8. Select "spectral" color ramp, Making high values be "hot" colors, and low values be cooler colors.
-> 8. Change symbol size to 1 (depending on density of map)
+> 9. Change symbol size to 1 (depending on density of map)
-> 8. This map can then be exported at a desired zoom to best suit your inventory.
+> 10. This map can then be exported at a desired zoom to best suit your inventory.
+> 11. There is an example of this map in the output folder. "example.png

 ## RESULTS:

 1. Species which failed to join
+This gives an idea of how many, and which species were not considered in the vulnerability analysis due to a latin name mis-match.

 Table 1: [Failed Species join](output/failed_ct.txt)

-2. Overview of the count and percentage of trees within each vulnerability category
+2. Overview of the count and percentage of trees within each vulnerability category This summary gives an idea of the frequency of vulnerability levels present in your inventory.

 Table 2: [Vulnerability Summary](output/ov_summary.txt)